vonalven/vonalven.github.io/index.md

 Before getting down to business by pointing how to get make your listing reach the top, let’s get everybody on the same page by detailing what it means for a rented property to be successful.
-Quite naturally, the goal when renting a vacation housing would be to get the highest rating accompagnied with good reviews and have custumers all year round.
+Quite naturally, the goal when renting a vacation housing would be to get the highest rating accompanied with good reviews and have custumers all year round.
 There are other indicators such as having customers come back to your place but for the purpose of this study only the three factors listed previously will be taken into account.
 Since customers rate a listing over several criteria such as cleanliness or communication